labbcb/rnnr/docs/index.md

 > We have tested Cromwell release version 48.

 You may notice that these service don't require Docker at all.
-Cromwell delegates tasks to RNNR master which remotely runs them at active worker nodes.
+Cromwell delegates tasks to RNNR main which remotely runs them at active worker nodes.
 However, deploying these services as Docker container simplifies system management.

 Now, at each computing node, start a RNNR worker instance. **Docker is a requirement.**